Our clothes get old, bleed and might be smelly too.

 I know the title is a little bit much, but there’s something we’ve been wanting to talk about for a while.

 We’re at a place now where a lot more people are discovering us than we have time to chat to personally.
 Lots of people are ordering Story online or picking it up in stores because they like the look but don’t necessarily know what we’re about.
-We do our best to explain this to buyers and over instagram, but we still occasionally get emails that say things like:
+We do our best to explain this to buyers (and councel them that some items will need explaining), but we still occasionally get emails that say things like:

 “The black jacket I bought from you has rubbed colour on my crisp white shirt!”